cassiozen/useStateMachine/README.md

 console.log(state); // { context: { toggleCount: 1 }, value: 'active', nextEvents: ['TOGGLE'] }
 ```

-### Schema: Context & Event Typing
+## Schema: Context & Event Typing

+TypeScript will automatically infer your context type; event types are generated automatically.

-The context types and event types are inferred automatically by TypeScript, but you can provide you own typing using the `t` whithin `schema` if you want to be more specific:
+Still, there are situations where you might want explicit control over the `context` and `event` types: You can provide you own typing using the `t` whithin `schema`:

 *Typed Context example*